pajamaw/TinierURL/README.md

 #### Backend
   - Model for the ShortenedLink
+    - number of times visited
+    - timestamps
+    - original destintation
+    - slug
+    - id -> this will be a class method that I can call so upon reaching teh create
+      - I'll auto increment the id and encode the number using a base conversion alg
+      - then i'll feed that into the model
+      - if it doesn't persist then I won't increment
   - method to create the shortenedlink create/post
     - ensure fair amount of additionals
     - ensure that it's not a duplicate
+    - base64 encoding looks pretty good
   - method to go to the link get/show
   - displaying and